scriptPilot/dexie-mysql-sync/README.md

 Adds a doc to a collection.

-If no `id` property is provided, a UUIDv4 is created automatically.
+If no `id` property is provided, an UUIDv4 is created automatically.

 - `collection`: [Dexie.js Collection](https://dexie.org/docs/Collection/Collection)
 - `doc`: `<object>`